 Voting mechanisms are common in betrayal games.
 Players are encouraged to discuss and vote on a variety of topics; all the while knowing that one or more secret conspirators may be in their midst.
 It’s commonplace for a team to vote on marshaling their forces, pooling their collective resources, or simply to overcome a challenge presented by the game.
 Traitors can attempt to sabotage the team’s unity by casting a dissuading ballot in the blind-voting process.
 The votes are collected, anonymized, and tallied.

 If the betrayer voted to hinder the group’s efforts, the election fails.
 However, not all ballots must be kept secret.
 For example, its natural in betrayal games for players to openly vote on who among them they believe should be eliminated (see below).

 For example, the social deduction game Werewolf has players pitted against each other in roles as villagers and werewolves.
-Each night, werewolves can secret plot and choose which villager they wish to slay.
-However, during the day, villagers can convene and vote on who they believe is secretly a werewolf (and have them subsequently executed).
+Each night, werewolves can secretly plot which villager they wish to slay.
+However, during the day, villagers can convene and openly vote on who they believe is secretly a werewolf (and have them subsequently executed).
 After all the players of one side are eliminated, the other side wins the game.